Axual/terraform-provider-axual/docs/resources/application_access_grant_rejection.md

 - Read more: https://docs.axual.io/axual/2023.1/self-service/topic-authorizations.html#contents

 ## Usage
-- To reject/deny a grant create an application_access_grant_rejection with the application_access_grant id.
+- To reject/deny a grant, create an application_access_grant_rejection with the application_access_grant id.

 ## Required Roles
 - TOPIC ADMIN or be part of the Team that owns the Stream